 Redfern Legal Centre relies upon the dedication of experienced volunteer solicitors to help us meet legal demand.
 We only have limited openings for additional volunteers throughout the year, but encourage you to submit an expression of interest online.

-Volunteer solicitors provide advice on a weekly, fortnightly or monthly roster.
+Volunteer solicitors provide advice on a weekly, fortnightly or 4-weekly roster.
 The majority of advice is via telephone.
 Applicants may apply in one of four legal areas, in accordance with their skills and experience:

-- Credit, debt and consumer complaints
+- Credit, Debt and Consumer Practice

 Volunteer lawyers are expected to attend on their rostered time.
 The Centre's advice service depends on the reliability of volunteers.
 While we understand that illness and other demands can make this difficult, we are unable to accommodate volunteers on the roster who cannot regularly attend.

 - Staffing a face-to-face and telephone advice shift on a weekly or fortnightly basis

 - Accurately recording advice given on advice forms